Kiuwan logo

 DevSecOps modeling graphic

 With cybersecurity incidents increasing at an alarming rate, modern development teams are transitioning to a DevSecOps framework to integrate security into the entire software development lifecycle (SDLC).
-This approach helps create more secure and resilient applications by breaking down divisions between development, security, operations, and other relevant teams and incorporating automated security checks and continuous monitoring.
+This approach helps create more secure and resilient applications by breaking down silos between development, security, operations, and other relevant teams, and by incorporating automated security checks and continuous monitoring.

 Threat modeling is a DevSecOps tool for identifying and assessing system threats.
-By identifying potential threats early and finding ways to mitigate them, developers can reduce risks before deployment.
+By identifying potential threats early and mitigating them, developers can reduce risks before deployment.

 Understanding Threat Modeling

 In threat modeling, DevSecOps teams ask, “How could hackers exploit my code for malicious purposes?”
-They analyze a system to understand it from the attacker’s point of view.
-Threat modeling allows developers to identify risks specific to their application early and reduce the costs of remediating them.
+They analyze a system to understand it from an attacker’s perspective.
+Threat modeling enables developers to identify application-specific risks early and reduce the cost of remediation.

 There are different types of threat modeling frameworks, including:

-• STRIDE: This focuses on six types of risks, including spoofing, tampering, repudiation, information disclosure, denial of service, and elevation of privilege.
+• STRIDE: This focuses on six types of risk, including spoofing, tampering, repudiation, information disclosure, denial-of-service, and elevation of privilege.

 • DREAD: This model evaluates threats based on damage potential, reproducibility, exploitability, affected users, and discoverability.